ethan-rng/connectFour/README.md

 # ICS4U1-FinalCPT-Connect4
 A networked recreation of Connect 4 in Java for our ICS4U1 Computer Science Final CPT.
-Created by Melanie, Ethan, and Leo
+Created by Melanie, Ethan, and Leo.

+Orignal Version on MelanieYoungg's github.